as-celegen/hybrid-search/README.md

 - Default algorithm used for combining full-text search and semantic search results is reciprocal rank fusion.
 Standard Normalization and Min-Max Normalization are implemented and they can be used by setting the 'HYBRID_SEARCH_ALGORITHM' environment variable to 'STANDARD_NORMALIZATION' or 'MIN_MAX_NORMALIZATION' respectively.
-- Full text search vector index dimension should be; higher if number of queries will be relatively higher than the number of documents or lower if number of queries will be relatively lower than the number of documents.
+- Full text search vector index dimension will represent the number of unique words in the collection.
+If the number of unique words in the collection is less than configured dimension, server will start dividing vectors into multiple parts and will add padding to end of last vector.
+If number of queries is expected to be high, it is recommended to set the dimension to a higher value for minimizing the request count.
+If number of documents is expected to be high, it is recommended to set the dimension to a lower value for minimizing the storage cost of paddings in the end of vectors.